quintusdias/glymur/docs/source/how_do_i.rst

 You must have OpenJPEG version 1.5 or more recent in order to write JPEG 2000 images with glymur.

-... write images with different compression rations for different layers?
+... write images with different compression ratios for different layers?
 =========================================================================
 Different compression factors may be specified with the cratios parameter ::